 in Cloud Storage.
 For example, the

-member to list the buckets in your project.
+allows a member to list the buckets in your project.
 You don't directly give

 members permissions; instead, you assign roles, which have one

 For a reference list of the IAM permissions that apply to Cloud Storage, see IAM Permissions for Cloud Storage.